DaveCole/cordova-docs/www/docs/en/dev/guide/platforms/ios/webview.md

 1. Choose __Create groups for any added folders__ and press __Finish__.

-1. Use the Finder to copy the `CordovaLib/CordovaLib.xcodeproj` file into Xcode's __Project Navigator__
+1. Use the Finder to copy the entire `CordovaLib` folder containing `CordovaLib.xcodeproj` into Xcode's __Project Navigator__ from the `platforms/ios/` folder in the bare-bones project you created with the CLI.

 1. Select `CordovaLib.xcodeproj` within the __Project Navigator__.